-Monitoring does not indicate any water quality issues which are likely to be associated with these structures or their associated activities, the WFD status of the water bodies within which the activity is taking place is 'high' and the WFD assessment of the risk posed to marine waters from marine morphology pressures deems the marine waters in and around this shellfish area to be 'not at risk'.
-Therefore, it is unlikely that the structures themselves or their associated activities are affecting shellfish water quality in this shellfish area.
+There is 1 port within 5 kilometres of the shellfish area.
+Sligo commercial port is the most northerly commercial port on the west coast of Ireland.
+It is the only working port between Galway and Derry and can accommodate ship of up to 3,500 tonnes.
+Monitoring does not indicate any water quality issues which are likely to be associated with the port infrastructure, the morphological status of the water bodies within which the activity is taking place is 'high' (morphology is an element of overall WFD status) and the WFD assessment of the risk posed to marine waters from marine morphology pressures deems the marine waters in and around this shellfish area to be 'not at risk'.
+Therefore, it is unlikely that the port itself is affecting shellfish water quality in this shellfish area.
+However, shellfish monitoring indicates faecal contamination in this shellfish area and the activities associated with the port, such as shipping, could be a possible source.
+Therefore, these activities could possibly be affecting shellfish water quality in this shellfish area.